Sustainable Waste Management: Kettering Electric Stablings

 - 100% diversion from landfill of 26,000 tonnes of spoil

-- The waste facility for the local company was less than a mile and a half from the KES site, resulting in fewer lorries hauling material off site and a shorter journey between the site and the recycling facility.
-This helped to lower the total embodied carbon of the spoil removal process almost tenfold
+- The total embodied carbon of the spoil removal process was reduced almost tenfold because the waste facility for the local company was less than a mile and a half from the KES site.
+This resulted in fewer lorries hauling material off site and a shorter journey between the site and the recycling facility

-- The local contractor cleaned and filtered the granular material taken off site and reused it in construction activities such as drainage pipe bedding.
-The clay material taken off site was stockpiled and will be used on projects in the local area to provide noise bunding (i.e. to contain noise) or environmental features such as an embankment on a golf course.
-This has contributed to 100% diversion from landfill exceeding the Network Rail target of 95%.
+- 100% diversion from landfill.
+The local contractor cleaned and filtered the granular material taken off site and reused it in construction activities such as drainage pipe bedding.
+The clay material taken off site was stockpiled and will be used on projects in the local area to provide noise bunding (i.e. to contain noise) and environmental features such as an embankment on a golf course

 Lessons Learned/Best Practice

-- Embedding sustainability into an effective waste management policy to reduce the impact of construction waste
+- Embedding sustainability into site waste management can massively reduce environmental impacts

 Work to clear spoil at Kettering electric stablings